biocore/qiime/doc/scripts/beta_diversity.rst

 		Show available beta diversity metrics and quit
 	-t, `-`-tree_path
-		Path to newick tree file, required for phylogenetic metrics [default: None]
+		Path to newick tree file, required for phylogenetic metrics [default: None] -f, `-`-full_tree
+		By default, we first compute the intersection of the tree with the otus present in the otu table. pass -f if you already have a minimal tree, and this script will run faster

 **Output:**